tessiert/payment-processing-parser/README.md

-## My solution to a coding challenge completed as part of a job application.
+## My solution to a coding challenge

 # Instructions:  Parse a custom protocol format